The Spinning Wheel Diner (Lebanon)

-The diner itself is a very stereotypical diner.
+The Spinning Wheel Diner itself is a very stereotypical diner.
 It is a metallic building.
 Inside there are plenty of booths as well as a full bar.

-The waitress added more whipped cream to the coffee than actual coffee.
+The waitress at the Spinning Wheel Diner added more whipped cream to the coffee than actual coffee.
 Since we had just come back from hiking, I needed all of the sugar I could get.
 The coffee itself was good, but the extra sugar was definitely a bonus.

 The waitress was extremely friendly.
 She got everything we needed and didn’t have any issues.
 She was one of the nicest waitresses we’ve had!

 The food at the Spinning Wheel Diner is that of a typical diner.
-The menu isn’t overwhelmingly big, and there are the usual items: omelets, dinner specials, and Greek specialties.
-There isn’t anything unique or interesting on the menu but it does have 10 pages worth of menu.
+The Spinning Wheel Menu isn’t overwhelmingly big, and there are the usual items: omelets, dinner specials, and Greek specialties.
+There isn’t anything unique or interesting on the menu, but it does have ten pages worth of menu.

 The Greek Gyro was a good option.
 It wasn’t as messy as the Greek Gyro as I had at the Peters Diner in Glouster.
 There was a bigger pita bread wrap which made it easier to eat.
 Overall it was one of the better Greek Gyros I’ve had recently.